Aliases for ADGRL1 Gene

 GeneCards Summary for ADGRL1 Gene

 ADGRL1 (Adhesion G Protein-Coupled Receptor L1) is a Protein Coding gene.
+Diseases associated with ADGRL1 include Vibratory Urticaria and Louping Ill.
 Among its related pathways are GPCRs, Class B Secretin-like.
-GO annotations related to this gene include G-protein coupled receptor activity and carbohydrate binding.
-An important paralog of this gene is ADGRG5.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and carbohydrate binding.
+An important paralog of this gene is ADGRL2.

 Calcium-independent receptor of high affinity for alpha-latrotoxin, an excitatory neurotoxin present in black widow spider venom which triggers massive exocytosis from neurons and neuroendocrine cells.
 Receptor for TENM2 that mediates heterophilic synaptic cell-cell contact and postsynaptic specialization.
 Receptor probably implicated in the regulation of exocytosis (By similarity).